tolalitnegi/react-context-api/README.md

 - context consumer always looks for provider in the tree hierarchy
 - context api uses local state of component to pass it to context api which then can be used in other components.
+- not only values but functions can also be passed from local state to context consumers
 ```
 Provider -> consumer
 import {createContext} from 'react';